MonashSmartStructures/ospgrillage/_sources/rst/Module description.rst.txt

 Visualize grillage model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To check that we created the model in Opensees space, we can plot the model using Opensees's visualization module `ops_vis`.
+To check that we created the model in Opensees space, we can plot the model using Openseespy's visualization module `ops_vis`.
+The *ospgrillage* module wraps and import Openseespy's `ops_vis` module.
 Run the following code line and a plot like in `Figure 1`_ will be returned:

 .. code-block:: python

-    opsplt.plot_model("nodes")
+    ospg.opsplt.plot_model("nodes")

 Whilst all nodes will be visualized, only the assigned members are visualized.
 Failure to not have all members assigned will cause subsequent analysis not to work.